Hampshire knock Notts out of T20 Blast

 They were immediately in trouble after Steven Mullaney put them in, with skipper James Vince caught off Samit Patel for six as they struggled to establish any momentum.

-Calvin Harrison was on a hat-trick after bowling Lewis McManus and then taking a return catch from Liam Dawson ro reach 20 wickets in the competition, but Tom Prest - aged only 18 - made 44 as he added 49 with James Fuller (30).
+Calvin Harrison was on a hat-trick after bowling Lewis McManus and then taking a return catch from Liam Dawson to reach 20 wickets in the competition, but Tom Prest - aged only 18 - made 44 as he added 49 with James Fuller (30).

 It was the only partnership of note in the Hawks innings as pace bowler Paterson took 3-22.